 |Signing on the dole. (c) Hulton-Getty Collection|

+This became a period of mass unemployment.
 Services continued to be introduced outside the Poor Law.
-They included the 'means test', intended to offer relief without the stigma of pauperism.
+They included the 'means test', initially intended to offer relief without the stigma of pauperism.
+It became as hated as the Poor Law itself.

 1918-1921 Means-tested 'out-of work donations' were given to unemployed people.